All text and images © Friends of the Ullswater Way 2019

 Many artists have been, and still are, inspired by the Ullswater valley.
 The Artists’ Seat celebrates three such artists, JMW Turner, John Glover and Ann Macbeth.
-The Artists’ Seat was designed by Patricia Cook, herself an artist living in Patterdale.
+The original idea for the seat came from Patricia Cook, herself an artist, living in Patterdale.

 Ann Macbeth, born in 1875 in Bolton, was a leading student in Fra and Jessie Newberry’s Glasgow School of Art and later Head of Embroidery there.
 Her strong design motifs complemented the furniture and stylish new interiors being created by amongst others Charles Rennie Mackintosh.

 After winning the silver medal at the International Exhibition of Decorative Arts in Turin, Italy, in 1902, she gained a European reputation.
 Her influence, through her inspired teaching with its emphasis on design, can still be felt today.
 She wrote several books for children and adults to propagate her view that everyone was capable of creating attractive and useful objects.

 Ann Macbeth lived for many years in both Hartsop and Patterdale, and her work can be seen in Glasgow, London and here, in St. Patrick’s Church Patterdale.
 A leading student, Grace Melvin, helped to set up the School of Art in Vancouver, thus spreading Ann’s influence to Canada and other parts of the world.

 John Glover was born in 1767 in Leicestershire and later had great success as a landscape painter.
 He was very much influenced by the sixteenth century French artist Claude Lorrain, becoming known in Europe as “the English Claude”.

 He travelled widely and lived for some years in a house called Blowick on the shores of Ullswater.
 In 1831 he arrived in Tasmania and began to paint the island’s very different scenery and aboriginal people, becoming famous as the founder of Australian landscape painting.